forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 ## Command Limitations

 Your instant previewing command needs to be a "watch" style command that will start a process to watch for changes to your files, and rebuild your site automatically.
-This will most likely be the command that a developer would run in their local environment when working on the site, such as `hugo server` or `jekyll serve`.
+This will most likely be the command that a developer would run in their local environment when working on the site, such as `hugo server` or `npm run develop`.

-{{% warning "A Caveat for Hugo users" %}}
-You must include the `--renderToDisk` flag when starting the Hugo server in order for your site to work with our preview system.
-{{% /warning %}}

 ### Network Details

-Your preview needs to run on **port 8080 and bind to all network interfaces on** `**0.0.0.0**`.
+Your preview needs to run on **port 8080 and bind to all network interfaces on `0.0.0.0`**.

 {{% code_tabs %}}
 {{% tab "Hugo" %}}